AndyEveritt/DuetScreen-MACH26/docs/DEVELOPMENT.md

   - Clone the [buildroot-duetscreen](https://github.com/Duet3D/buildroot-duetscreen) repository.
   - Build the [buildroot-duetscreen](https://github.com/Duet3D/buildroot-duetscreen) project.
   - Set the `buildroot_path` and `duetscreen_ip` settings in `.vscode/settings.json` to the correct values.

+> [!WARNING]
+> The project uses Git Submodules.
+When cloning the project or checking out a branch/commit, make sure to run `git submodule update --init --recursive` to ensure that the submodules are checked out to the correct commit.

 ## Simulating
 It is possible to simulate the GUI on PC without access to the physical hardware.
 This can be beneficial for testing and development purposes as it allows for debugging using gdb.